-H1B denied and looking for options to stay in USA?
+H1B denied and looking for options to stay in the USA?
 Read on to find out ways to change status or file another H1B application.

-H1B Transfer Denied
+H1B Denied Options

-Assuming you have joined the new employer on H1B Transfer receipt:
+Assuming you have joined the new employer on H1B transfer receipt:

 #1 Transfer filed after i94 expiry